heshamelmasry77/black-swan-test/README.md

 * models : where is the mangoose schema.
 * controllers : Is where i do my crud functions .
-* server.js : Is where app lives and api calles.
+* server.js : Is where app lives and api calls.

 To run the project: